Modeling Causal Mechanisms with Diffusion Models for Interventional and Counterfactual Queries: Experimental Evaluation

-\textbf{Synthetic Data Experiments.} For generating quantitative results, we use synthetic experiments since we know the exact structural equations, and hence we have access to the ground-truth observational, interventional, and counterfactual distributions.
+For generating quantitative results, we use synthetic experiments since we know the exact structural equations, and hence we have access to the ground-truth observational, interventional, and counterfactual distributions.
 We provide two sets of synthetic experiments, a set of two larger graphs provided here and a set of four smaller graphs provided in \cref{app: more syn exp}.
 The two larger graphs, include a \textit{ladder} graph structure (see~\Cref{fig: causal graph diagrams}) and a randomly generated graph structure.
 Both graphs are comprised of $10$ nodes of three dimensions each, and the random graph is a randomly sampled directed acyclic graph (see Appendix~\ref{app: rand} for more details).
+Since each diffusion model only uses the parents as input, modeling each node depends only on the incoming degree of the node (the number of causal parents).

 Following \citet{vaca}, for the observational and interventional distributions, we report the Maximum Mean Discrepancy (MMD) \citep{mmd} between the true and estimated distributions.
 For counterfactual estimation, we report the mean squared error (MSE) of the true and estimated counterfactual values.
 Again following~\citet{vaca}, we consider two broad classes of structural equations: \begin{CompactEnumerate} \item Additive Noise Model (NLIN): $f_i(X_{\pa_i},U_i)=f'(X_{\pa_i}) + U_i$.
 In particular, we will be interested in the case where $f_i$'s are non-linear. \item Nonadditive Noise Model (NADD): $f_i(X_{\pa_i},U_i)$ is an arbitrary function of $X_{\pa_i}$ and $U_i$. \end{CompactEnumerate}